elastic/gsoc/readme.md

 * [Logstash `high hanging fruit`](https://github.com/elastic/logstash/issues?q=is%3Aopen+is%3Aissue+label%3A%22high+hanging+fruit%22)
 * [Kibana `high hanging fruit`](https://github.com/elastic/kibana/issues?q=is%3Aopen+is%3Aissue+label%3A%22high+hanging+fruit%22)
 * [Beats](https://github.com/elastic/beats/issues)
-* Any other open source project in the [Elastic organization on GitHub](https://github.com/elastic)
+* Any other open source project in the [Elastic organization on GitHub](https://github.com/elastic), for example [Ansible playbook for Elasticsearch](https://github.com/elastic/ansible-elasticsearch)

 Please discuss any of these in an [issue](https://github.com/elastic/gsoc/issues) with us before submitting to maximize your chances of being accepted.